gu-gridh/Omeka-S-module-AdvancedResourceTemplate/README.md

 If you want to include a service that is not supported currently, you can choose the autofiller `generic:json` or `generic:xml`.
-Two required and two optional params sjhould be added on four separate lines:
+Two required and two optional params should be added on four separate lines:
 - the full url of the service,
   Note that the protocol may need to be `http`, not `https` on some servers (the server where Omeka is installed), because the request is done by Omeka itself,